 All gorillas are primarily located in tropical forests across western, central, and eastern Africa and will forage for food during the day and at night they will sleep in nests that they have built on the forest floor or in the trees.
 The habitats of mountain gorillas and lowland gorillas are fairly similar with the exception of location and overall, the gorillas are very similar with few differences.

 Some differences include the coat, which is longer and shaggier on the mountain gorillas, size of the gorillas, with the mountain gorillas usually weighing 450 pounds and lowland gorillas weighing 400 pounds, and also group size with the lowland gorillas having smaller groups of 4-8 members and the mountain gorillas having much larger groups of up to 30 members.

 Gorilla trek: where to go

 A gorilla trek is usually and primarily done with the aim of seeing mountain gorillas.
-Lowland gorillas are often more difficult to find and the population is smaller, whereas with mountain gorillas they are primarily located in large groups in Uganda, Rwanda and the Democratic Republic of the Congo.
+Lowland gorillas are often more difficult to find and the population is smaller, whereas mountain gorillas are primarily located in large groups in Uganda, Rwanda, and the Democratic Republic of the Congo.
 Due to political stability, location and accessibility most gorilla treks occur in Uganda and Rwanda.